1875–1876 Australia scarlet fever epidemic

 The 1875–1876 Australia scarlet fever epidemic was a severe outbreak of scarlet fever in the British colonies of Victoria and New South Wales in Australia.
 Part of a series of measles and scarlet fever epidemics in Victoria as a result of poor sanitation in the post-gold rush era, the epidemic claimed in both colonies the lives of over 8,000 people, mainly children.
-The epidemic became Australia's third deadliest disaster by terms of death toll, and Victoria's worst, but also last major outbreak of scarlet fever.
+The epidemic became Australia's third deadliest disease outbreak and disaster by terms of death toll, and Victoria's worst, but also last major outbreak of scarlet fever.

 Background

 Between 1853 and 1876, Victoria was plagued by synchronous outbreaks of measles and scarlet fever.
 The difference in the two diseases is shown above.

 Scarlet fever is an infectious disease that mainly affects children, mainly those between the ages of 5 and 15 years old.
 Common symptoms of the disease include sore throat, fever, and a red and blanching rash.
 Furthermore, the disease can cause complications such as pneumonia, septicaemia, and toxic shock syndrome in patients.
 Scarlet fever is mainly transmitted through airborne transmission, close contact with the infected, and direct contact with the skin, clothes and bedding of the infected.

 Sanitation in colonial Victoria was very poor.
 Melbourne, the colony's capital, was known for its pervasive odour of human faeces caused by overflowing cesspits, open sewers, and polluted waterways.
 Victoria's vulnerability to diseases only increased with urbanisation and a rise in population.
 Since the Victorian Gold Rush of the 1850s and 1860s, large number of people had immigrated to the colony.
 Additionally, Victoria experienced a baby boom in the 1860s leading to a large population of children by the time of the epidemic.

 Not long before the 1875-1876 scarlet fever epidemic began, Victoria had witnessed its worst outbreak of measles between 1874 and 1875.
 This measles outbreak would prepare the conditions for the 1875-1876 scarlet fever epidemic, but also a rise in tuberculosis due to measle's debilitating effects on the immune system of survivors.
 Since 1853 and up to the end of the 1875-1876 epidemic, outbreaks of measles and scarlet fever were synchronous in Victoria.
 According to a 2021 paper published in the academic journal Social Science History, this may suggest the two diseases had a synergistic relationship in Victoria.